-BBC Writersroom DRAMA Script Room 2018
+BBC Writersroom Script Room COMEDY 2019

-BBC Writersroom DRAMA Script Room 2018 | Opens: Monday 11th December 2017 at 10am | Deadline: Monday 15th January 2018 at 5pm
+BBC Writersroom Script Room COMEDY 2019 | Opens: Monday 1st April 2019 at 10am | Deadline: Monday 29th April 2019 at 5pm

-If you are submitting an episode script for a series/serial, you may also attach a brief outline (1-3 pages) of further episodes.
-This should be attached as a separate PDF document to your script.
-Please note, this outline is not a requirement and would only be read if you made it onto our Drama Room writer development scheme.
+3. If you are submitting an episode script for a series/serial, you may also attach a brief outline, 1-3 pages, of further episodes.
+(This is not a requirement and would only ever be read if you made it onto our Comedy Room writer development scheme).

-*If you are submitting a sample script for Children’s TV or Online, you are welcome to submit 2 x 15 min episodes as a single PDF document.
+*If you are submitting a sample script for Children’s TV or Online, you are welcome to submit 2 x 15 minute episodes as a single PDF document.

 We want to see the best possible draft you can achieve.
 We are not looking for early/first/rough drafts of scripts.
 Only submit to the Script Room when your script is ready, even if it means waiting for a later Script Room submission window.

 Do not leave it until the day of deadline to submit your script as you will leave yourself no time for troubleshooting.
 The BBC Writersroom team are on hand to help you through the process while the window is open - Monday-Friday, 10am-6pm - but we cannot guarantee that we’ll be able to help you on deadline day, as the line is often busy.